 Foreign Trade Barriers are Focus of Annual USTR Inquiry

 The Office of the U.S. Trade Representative is seeking input by Oct.
-29 for its annual national trade estimate report on foreign trade barriers.
+25 for its annual national trade estimate report on significant barriers to U.S. exports of goods and services and U.S. foreign direct investment.
 Comments may be submitted with respect to one or more of the following categories of trade barriers.

-- import policies (e.g., tariffs and other import charges, quotas, import licensing and customs barriers)
+- import policies (e.g., tariffs and other import charges, quantitative restrictions, import licensing, and customs barriers)

 - government procurement restrictions (e.g., “buy national” policies and closed bidding)

-- export subsidies (e.g., export financing on preferential terms and agricultural export subsidies that displace U.S. exports in third-country markets)
+- export subsidies (e.g., export financing on preferential terms, subsidies provided to equipment manufacturers contingent on export, and agricultural export subsidies that displace U.S. exports in third-country markets)

-- lack of intellectual property rights protection (e.g., inadequate patent, copyright and trademark regimes or enforcement issues)
+- lack of intellectual property rights protection (e.g., inadequate patent, copyright, and trademark regimes)

-- services barriers (e.g., limits on the range of financial services offered by foreign financial institutions, regulation of international data flows, restrictions on the use of data processing, quotas on imports of foreign films, and barriers to the provision of services by professionals)
+- services barriers (e.g., limits on the range of financial services offered by foreign financial institutions, regulation of international data flows, restrictions on the use of data processing, quotas on imports of foreign films, unnecessary or discriminatory technical regulations or standards for telecommunications services, and barriers to the provision of services by professionals)